awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore/README.md

 This package is compatible with Spark 3 and Hive 3.

 **Note**: in order for this client implementation to be used with Apache Hive, a patch included in this [JIRA](https://issues.apache.org/jira/browse/HIVE-12679) must be applied to it.
 All versions of Apache Hive running on Amazon EMR that support the AWS Glue Data Catalog as the metastore already include this patch.
+Please follow **all steps listed below in the following order**.

 ## Patching Apache Hive and Installing It Locally